marlonecobos/ENM_paleo/README.md

 ### Description

-This repository contains R scripts and materials to run examples for the course.
+This repository contains R scripts and materials to run examples for the 2022 Paleontological Society short course "Ecological Niche Models Applied to Fossil Data".
 Example data can be obtained using the scripts included in this repository.

 <hr>